 Yes.
 The observed data are consistent with the attenuation model in terms of the extent and magnitude of Sr-90 contamination in groundwater.
 The groundwater model predicts that the plume will attenuate to below the 8 pCi/L DWS by approximately 2034.
-The leading edge of the plume, as defined by the DWS, is predicted to advance no further than approximately 250 feet south of Brookhaven Avenue.
+The leading edge of the plume, as defined by the DWS, is predicted to advance approximately 250 feet south of Brookhaven Avenue.

-No. The performance objective for this project is to achieve Sr-90 concentrations below the DWS of 8 pCi/L. There were four wells exceeding this limit in 2015 (076-07, 076-13, 076-415, and 076-182) therefore, the performance objectives have yet to be achieved.
+No. The performance objective for this project is to achieve Sr-90 concentrations below the DWS of 8 pCi/L. There were three wells exceeding this limit in 2016 (076-13, 076-168, and 076-182) therefore, the performance objectives have yet to be achieved.
 The removal of contaminated soils in 2002 addressed the predominate source of groundwater contamination.
 The groundwater plume continues to degrade due to natural attenuation (i.e., radioactive decay and dispersion).